Assata Shakur: Nelson murder dismissal

 In October 1977, New York State Superior Court Justice John Starkey dismissed murder and robbery charges against Shakur related to the death of Richard Nelson during a hold-up of a Brooklyn social club on December 28, 1972, ruling that the state had delayed too long in bringing her to trial.
 Judge Starkey said, "People have constitutional rights, and you can't shuffle them around."
-The case was delayed in being brought to trial as a result of an agreement between the governors of New York and New Jersey as to the priority of the various charges against Shakur.
-Three other defendants were indicted in relation to the same holdup: Melvin Kearney, who died in 1976 from an eight-floor fall while trying to escape from the Brooklyn House of Detention, Twymon Myers, who was killed by police while a fugitive, and Andrew Jackson, the charges against whom were dismissed when two prosecution witnesses could not identify him in a lineup.
+The case was delayed in being brought to trial as a result of an agreement between the governors of New York and New Jersey as to the priority of the charges against Shakur.

+Three other defendants were indicted in relation to the same holdup: Melvin Kearney died in 1976 from an eight-floor fall while trying to escape from the Brooklyn House of Detention.
+Twymon Myers was killed by police while a fugitive.
+Andrew Jackson, the charges against whom were dismissed when two prosecution witnesses could not identify him in a lineup.